Updated: 12/11/2022

 • vertical laminar airflow systems

-• limit hospital personal OR traffic in-and-out of room
+• limit hospital personnel OR traffic in-and-out of room

-• antibiotics prior to dental work is dependant on host risk factors
+• antibiotic prophylaxis prior to dental work is dependent on host risk factors

 • Classification